bt3gl/building_blog/content/tips_website_performance.md

 ## 8. Render Blocking Resources blocking the DOM

-The ***Document Object Model*** is a programming interface for HTML and XML documents that provides a structured representation (node tree) of a document, defining ways it can be accessed and manipulated using scripting languages such as Javascript.
+The ***Document Object Model*** is a programming interface for HTML and XML documents that provide a structured representation (node tree) of a document, defining ways it can be accessed and manipulated using scripting languages such as Javascript.
 To ensure that the DOM loads in a responsive time, render blocking resources should get to the client as soon and as quickly as possible.

 Here some tips for DOM resources: